Time-causal and time-recursive wavelets: Summary and discussion

-In Section~\ref{sec-char-scaling-props} and Section~\ref{sec-exps}, we have additionally analyzed how well the ideal scaling properties of the continuous theory are transferred to a discrete implementation, with special attention to the ability of the proposed time-causal wavelet representations to reveal locally dominant structures at different temporal scales in the input signals.
+These theoretical properties do then constitute the foundation for treating temporal structures in the input signal at different temporal scales in a self-similar manner for different types of applications.
+In Section~\ref{sec-char-scaling-props} and Section~\ref{sec-exps}, we have specifically analyzed how well the ideal scaling properties of the continuous theory are transferred to a discrete implementation, with special attention to the ability of the proposed time-causal wavelet representations to reveal locally dominant structures at different temporal scales in the input signals.

-In summary, these experiments clearly demonstrate how the proposed family of time-causal wavelet representations can locally capture and reflect the temporal scales of locally dominant temporal structures based on a fully time-causal analysis of the input signals.
+In summary, these characterizations clearly demonstrate how the proposed family of time-causal wavelet representations can locally capture and reflect the temporal scales of locally dominant temporal structures based on a fully time-causal analysis of the input signals.

-Based on these results, and the abovementioned principled theoretical foundations, we propose that this notion of time-causal wavelet analysis could be a valuable tool for signal processing tasks, where streams of signals are to be processed in real time, specifically for signals that may contain local variations over a rich span of temporal scales, or more generally for analysing physical or biophysical temporal phenomena, where a fully time-causal analysis is called for to be physically realistic.
+Based on these results, and the above mentioned principled theoretical foundations, we propose this notion of time-causal wavelet analysis as a valuable multi-purpose tool for signal processing tasks, where streams of signals are to be processed and analyzed in real time.
+Beyond real-time monitoring and time-series analysis and prediction, such applications may concern purposes of real-time feedback for {\em e.g.\/}\ control-loop systems, and as time-causal and scale-covariant temporal basis functions in learning-based approaches.
+Specifically, we argue that the proposed time-causal wavelet representations could be suitable for signals that may contain local variations over a rich span of temporal scales, and more generally for analysing physical or biophysical temporal phenomena, where a fully time-causal analysis is called for to be physically realistic, by not in any way accessing data from the future, as otherwise often done for pre-recorded data.